Derivation of Hartree theory for two-dimensional attractive Bose gases in almost Gross-Pitaevskii regime: Main result

-and make an important distinction between the terms that satisfy $\mathcal{L}(\underline{J}) = \mathcal{L}(\underline{J}')$ and for which $i_1,i_2,i_1'$ and $i_2'$ all belong to $\mathcal{L}(\underline{J})$, and the other terms.
-In the latter case, we shall use Proposition~\ref{prop:potential_two_projections_lower_bound} and Lemma~\ref{lemma:state_two_projections_full_trace} to show that their potential energy is much smaller than the overall kinetic energy of the system and that their contribution to the many-body energy is therefore negligible.
-Then, we shall be left with
+for some $\delta > 0$, and make an important distinction between the terms that satisfy $i_{\textmd{max}}(\underline{J}) = i_{\textmd{max}}(\underline{J}')$ and for which $i_1,i_2,i_1'$ and $i_2'$ are all less than $i_{\textmd{max}}(\underline{J})$, and the other terms.
+In the latter case, we shall use Proposition~\ref{prop:plane_wave_estimate} and Lemma~\ref{lemma:state_two_projections_full_trace} (see below) to show that their potential energy is much smaller than the overall kinetic energy of the system and that their contribution to the many-body energy is therefore negligible.
+Doing so, we will roughly be left with